shahcompbio/single_cell_pipeline/docs/source/install.md

 tar -xvf refdata_full_genome.tar.gz
 ```

-#### Config override
-update the config overrides to run the pipeline over the full genome

-for Hmmcopy and Annotation, the config override in the launch section should be:
+update the config overrides to run the pipeline over the full genome, the config override in the launch section should point to the full reference dir:
  ```
 --config_override '{"refdir": "refdata"}'
 ```